pilehvar/ADW/README.md

 4.2 SIGNATURE COMPARISON METHODS
 --------------------------------------

+1- WeightedOverlap

-1- WeightedOverlap (proposed by Pilehvar et al. 2013) 2- Cosine
+2- Cosine

 3- Jaccard

+For details of the above three, please see Pilehvar et al. (2013)

 4- KLDivergence

-5- JensenShanno
+5- JensenShannon

 =========================
 5. LICENSE
 =========================